 The board of directors has appointed a compensation committee which shall comprise at least three directors.
-In addition to these three, the board of directors appoints one board representative for the employees who participates in the committee.
+In addition, the board of directors appoints one representative for the employees.
 The board chair is a permanent member of the committee and also chairs the committee.
-The committee members are appointed by the board of directors for a two-year term.
+The committee members are appointed by the board of directors for two years at a time.

 The committee is a preparatory body to the board of directors in matters relating to the design and practice of guidelines and framework for the group's compensation policy.
-The group's compensation policy is intended to promote sound management and control of the group's risk, discourage excessive risk taking, encourage a long-term perspective, contribute to avoidance of conflicts of interest and be in compliance with applicable law and regulations.
+The policy shall help to promote sound management and control of the group's risk, discourage excessive risk taking, encourage a long-term perspective, contribute to avoidance of conflicts of interest and to be in compliance with applicable law and regulations.

-The compensation committee makes a recommendation to the board of directors regarding compensation policy and regarding conditions applying to the group CEO.
-The committee also establishes limits with regard to variable compensation, and approves compensation arrangements for all business areas and subsidiaries.
-The committee can also be used as an advisory body to the group CEO in the determination of conditions for the group management.
+The compensation committee shall make a recommendation to the board of directors regarding compensation policy and regarding conditions applying to the group CEO.
+It shall also be possible to utilise the committee as an advisory body to the group CEO when establishing terms and conditions for the group management.